Median umbilical ligament: Clinical significance

 The median umbilical ligament may be used as a landmark for surgeons who are performing laparoscopy, such as laparoscopic inguinal hernia repair.
 Other than this, it has no function in a born human and may be cut or removed with impunity.

 It contains the urachus, which is the obliterated form of the allantois.
 The allantois forms a communication between the cloaca (terminal part of hindgut) and the amniotic sac during embryonic development.
 If the urachus fails to close during fetal life, it can result in anatomical abnormalities such as a urachal cyst, urachal fistula, urachal diverticulum or urachal sinus.

+In very rare cases the urachus can fail to close fully.
+This can lead to a condition known as a patent urachus (also urachal fistula).
+Although it is mainly immediately diagnosed after birth it can occur at any stages of life.
+In this condition there is a functional tubular connection between the umbilicus and the bladder which can lead to urine draining through the umbilicus.
+Patients often present with umbilical wetness or recurring infections in the area.
+Treatment options include laparoscopic surgery, excision of the umbilicus or conservative therapy.
+Due to limited risks conservative therapy, while still being chosen rarely, has been gaining some traction in the last years.

 Society and culture

-The median umbilical ligament was jokingly referred to as "Xander's ligament" in a YouTube video published by Alexander R. Toftness (aka.
+The median umbilical ligament was jokingly referred to as "Xander's ligament" in a YouTube video published by Dr. Alexander R. Toftness (aka.
 ARTexplains on YouTube), and this name was subsequently used on Wikipedia for a short time.
 This term was later used in a paper published in Mayo Clinic Proceedings.
 The term has also appeared in a medical textbook of obstetrics and gynaecology.